swsnu/swpp18-team11/README.md

 # KiWi Project
 ## Setting up your environment
 You need following requirements before getting started with the project.
- * Yarn 1.9.4 or above: Faster alternative package manager which replaces NPM.
+ * Yarn 1.9.4 or above: Faster alternative package manager for nodejs.
+Way better than NPM.
- * Pipenv: A brand-new package manager for Python.
+ * Pipenv: A package manager for Python.
  * Python 3.6
  * Node 10.0 or above

-It is assumed that you already have those requirements installed on your labtop.
+It is assumed that you already have those requirements installed on your desktop or labtop.

-First, you need to initialize dev environemnts for frontend.
-At the root working directory, type the following.
+First, you need to initialize develop environemnts for frontend.
+At the root working directory, type the following commands.
 ```bash
 cd backend
 pipenv sync
 ```
 Then, you need to migrate your database.
-Type this:
+Type these commands:
 ```bash
 cd kiwi
 pipenv run ./manage.py migrate